60+ Traditional Greek Foods to Try (IMMEDIATELY)

 PHOTO: 9DREAM STUDIO: SHUTTERSTOCK

-I feel like this is the sauce EVERYONE knows when it comes to Greek cuisine.
+I feel like this is the sauce EVERYONE knows when it comes to classic Greek cuisine.

 It’s the one people probably search for the most, and it’s kind of essential.
-It goes with a lot of recipes, and adds a nice creaminess.
+It goes with a lot of recipes, and adds a nice creaminess that enhances true Greek flavors.

 Made up of ingredients like Greek yogurt, dill, garlic, cucumber, pepper, and olive oil, it’s so simple, but also a very tasty sounding.